ThomasGmeinder/LSTM_anomaly_detection/README.md

 The model is trained with sinusoidal data plus noise (normal case).
 Random spikes are added to generate data anomalies.
 The trained model is then saved, quantized to int8 and converted to .tflite format.

-The script also runs inference on the original fp32 model and the quantized .tflite model and compares the MSE.
+Finally, the script runs inference with the original fp32 model and the quantized .tflite model and then compares the accuracy.

 ## Setup
 ```